department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/quick-start.md

 ### How do I get these disability benefits?

 You'll need to apply for benefits.
-When you apply, you'll have to give us your service treatment records.
+When you apply, please give us your service treatment records.
 You'll also need to make sure you finish all phases of the VA/DOD medical separation examination processes before your release from the military.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).